-The 1-day workshop is 7.5 hours of training activity, excluding time for tea breaks and lunch.
+The 10-week program is 20 hours of training activity, excluding time for your own work between meetings.
 Some professional associations equate 1 CPD point for 1 hour of training activity.
-Your own professional association can tell you how many CPD points or hours this workshop will earn you.
+Your own professional association can tell you how many CPD points or hours this program will earn you.

-Click here to ask me about how I can tailor the delivery of this Environmental Training Program workshop to meet your needs:
+Click here to ask me about how I can tailor the delivery of this Success Program to meet your needs: